AdaBest: Minimizing Client Drift in Federated Learning via Adaptive Bias Estimation: Experiments Details

 \subsection{$\beta$-sensitivity}

 To investigate how the choice of $\beta$ impacts the generalization performance, we conduct an experiment with varying $\beta$ and the rate of client participation.
 The relation comes from the fact that in lower rates of client participation, the variance of the pseudo-gradients is higher and so a lower $\beta$ is required both in order to avoid explosion of $\|\vtheta^t\|$ and also to propagate estimation error from the previous rounds as explained in \ref{sec:adaptability}.
-For this experiment we use the same setup as the one used in \figref{fig:stability_c100} (see Section \ref{sec:stability_sup} for details). \figref{fig:beta_sensitivity} implies that when the rate of client participation is $0.005$ ($5$ clients participating in each round out of $1000$ training clients) the optimal $\beta$ is between $0.8$ and $0.95$.
+For this experiment we use the same setup as the one used in Figure \ref{fig:stability_c100} (see Section \ref{sec:stability_sup} for details).
+Figure \ref{fig:beta_sensitivity} implies that when the rate of client participation is $0.005$ ($5$ clients participating in each round out of $1000$ training clients) the optimal $\beta$ is between $0.8$ and $0.95$.
 With a larger rate of client participation, the optimal value moves away from $0.8$ towards between $0.95$ and $1.0$;

 This observation is aligned with our hypothesis on the impact of variance of pseudo-gradients on the estimation error and norm of the cloud parameters.
 Another interesting point is that for a wide range of $\beta$ values, the performance remains almost stable regardless of the rate of client participation.
 Additionally, $\beta$ values closer to 1 seem to be suitable for higher rates of client participation, which is suggested by the curve corresponding to $\beta=1.0$ rising as the rate of client participation increases.
 This case ($\beta=1.0$) is the most similar to formulation of our baselines where the estimations of oracle gradients are not scaled properly from one round to another.